 When my children were babies, someone gave me a pure white muslin swaddling blanket made of the most delightfully soft fabric and it quickly became a favorite.
-Long forgotten, I was reminded of it last year when I saw a basket full of them at Maude in Petaluma.
+Long forgotten, I was reminded of it a while back when I saw a basketful of them at Maude in Petaluma.
 A maternal impulse found me buying one with no apparent need.
 That was until I was in search of a light summer bed covering—something that would double as a sheet in hot summer weather.
-I realized that I could make a king-sized sheet out of four blankets, and promptly bought three more.
+I realized that I could make a king-size sheet out of four blankets and promptly bought three more.
 Initially, I had envisioned sewing them together with red cotton thread to form a large red cross, but realized my rudimentary sewing techniques were best manifest in white.
-I am still contemplating a red cross along the seams, but in the meantime, it has become the go to summer sheet/covering perfectly suited to those evenings when the temperatures soar.
+I am still contemplating a red cross along the seams, but in the meantime, it has become the go-to summer sheet/covering perfectly suited to those evenings when the temperatures soar.

 - 8 Easy Low-Cost, Low-Commitment Summer DIY Projects with Painter’s Drop Cloths

 - Salvaged Style: An Easy DIY Upgrade for Dry Cleaner Wire Hangers